caoccao/Javet/docs/tutorial/manipulate_v8_function.rst

     // Once this function is set to weak, its lifecycle is automatically managed by Javet + V8.
     // There is no need to call close() any more.

+    // Alternatively, setFunction() makes that easy with only one line. v8ValueObject.setFunction("test", javetCallbackContext);
+    // An instance of V8ValueFunction is created and set to weak internally.

 Automatic Type Conversion
 =========================